 If you come in the morning there are some nice cafes and restaurants where you can have breakfast and enjoy a lazy morning.

-For a unique perspective you can climb in the bell tower and look over the city, so don't miss the chance to go all the way up.
+For a unique perspective you can climb the bell tower and look over the city, so don't miss the chance to go all the way up.

 Address: Centro Comercial El Campanario - Calle Hibisco, 1, 35660 Corralejo